pthiem-stripe/bookstore-demo/README.md

 The Payment Element is hidden until it is fully initialized, loaded and can be rendered (signalled through the `onReady` event) to avoid flickering content.
 A loading spinner is shown on the page in the meantime.
 ### API Calls
 The app makes 2 API calls in total during a purchase.
 The `/createPaymentIntent` call is necessary to create a [`PaymentIntent`](https://stripe.com/docs/api/payment_intents) and to get the `payment_intent_client_secret` that is required to initialize the Payment Element.
 The call to `/getPaymentIntentDetails` is done to retrieve additional information to be shown to the user to provide a better experience.
+These calls require the Secret Key to be passed along.
+Therefore, these calls are made by the Backend (Netlify Functions).
 #### /createPaymentIntent

 <p align="center">